checkstyle/checkstyle/.github/GSOC.md

   familiarizing yourself with the project.
 You can find the documentation at [https://checkstyle.org/](https://checkstyle.org/).
 - **Join the Checkstyle community.**
-  Join the Checkstyle group on [Gitter](https://gitter.im/checkstyle/checkstyle).
+  Join the Checkstyle community group on [Discord](https://discord.gg/FsUsYC2ura).
   This is a great place to ask questions and get to know the community.
   Join the Checkstyle group on [Google Groups](https://groups.google.com/forum/#!forum/checkstyle).
   This is another place to ask questions and get to know the community.